json-editor/json-editor/README.md

   </tr>
   <tr>
     <td>max_depth</td>
-    <td>Max depth of an object that have to be rendered.
-The missing of this option could cause "maximum call stack size exceeded" in case of recursive object properties</td>
+    <td>Max depth of the nested properties to be rendered of provided json schema.
+The missing of this option could cause "maximum call stack size exceeded" in case of object properties with circular references</td>
     <td><code>infinite</code></td>
   </tr>
   <tr>